SBNSoftware/SBNSoftware.github.io/sbn/sbnci_wiki/Managing_the_CI_Validation_System.md

 The integration tests or standard CI are run everytime something is pushed to develop or someone wants to test a branch/PR.
 We currently run a suite of 8 unit tests and 13 integration tests, a build & installation check is also run.

-If you're managing the CI system then its your job to monitor the output of these tests.
+If you're managing the CI system then it is your job to monitor the output of these tests.
 Depending on where you see warnings/failures then there are different things you need to do

 ##### build / install
 If you see failures in either of these stages then someone is testing code that doesn't compile.
 The logs are usually fairly self explanatory in this scenario.
 If this is a test of the develop branch then you should speak to the release manager right away.
 If this is against a PR then you and the release manager need to ensure that the PR is updated to fix these issues before it is merged.